 The wide world of Buffalo weddings

-SPONSORED CONTENT: A guide to some of the rich, cultural traditions contemporary brides and grooms are using to personalize their ceremonies and honor their heritage
+SPONSORED CONTENT: A guide to some of the rich, cultural traditions brides and grooms are using to personalize their ceremonies

 One hundred years ago, Buffalo was an enticing new home to many immigrants, and the Queen City became—and still is—a beautiful tapestry of cultural diversity.
 These rich cultures are often on display in the traditional wedding festivities that take place in myriad venues from historic churches, mosques, and temples to social halls, family homes, and gorgeous green spaces.

 As The Emily Post Institute says in “Religious wedding traditions around the world”, “That so many contemporary brides and grooms turn to these traditions is proof of their lasting power and significance—and attests to the desire of modern couples to invest their ceremonies with meaning and personal and historical context.
 It’s a way not only to personalize their ceremony, but to honor their heritage”

 According to germanculture.com.ua, lively German marital traditions include honking horns and breaking glass.
 The “Junggesellenabschied”—which sounds a lot like a cross-cultural bachelor party—is when “a few days before the wedding, the groom and his male friends go to a pub or sometimes other places to drink and have fun.”
 This may happen separately or in conjunction with something like a bachelorette party, with a twist.

 “In some areas, (mostly in small villages), friends kidnap the bride, and the groom has to find her,” the website reads.
 “Normally, he has to search in a lot of pubs and invite all the people in (the pubs along).”
 And if he doesn’t invite those new friends?
 He gets stuck with the bill.
 Concedes the website, “Sometimes this ritual ends badly.”